Customer Focus and Quality Organization

 Fig 1 Customer Supplier chain

-There should not be any conflict of interest between company’s interest and the customer’s interest.
+It is necessary that there does not exist any conflict of interest between the organization’s interest and the customer’s interest.
 The alignment between the internal customer and the internal supplier is the matching of the capabilities of the supplier with the needs of the customer.
-In a quality organization, customers and suppliers work together as collabolators instead of adversaries to achieve the alignment.
-This collaboration also helps in promoting the overall goals of the organization.
+In a quality organization, customers and suppliers work together as collaborators instead of adversaries to achieve the alignment.
+This collaboration also helps in promoting the overall goal and objectives of the organization.
 When the alignment is achieved then customer satisfaction becomes a shared goal of both the supplier and the customer.
-To help in the achievement of the alignment an internal customer must make his needs known to the supplier.
+To help in the achievement of the alignment, internal customers are to make their needs known to the supplier.
 The goal of this alignment is to support the mission of the overall organization.
-Conceptually, alignment has three variables:

-Alignment of these three variables is known as three way alignment which means matching of the supplier capabilities with customer needs to reach the goals of the organization.
-There can be four type of alignments as given below.
+Conceptually, alignment has three variables namely (i) customer needs, (ii) supplier capabilities, and (iii) organizational goals consisting of its vision, mission, values and strategies.
+Alignment of these three variables is known as three-way alignment which means matching of the supplier capabilities with customer needs to reach the goal and objectives of the organization.
+There can be four types of alignments (Fig 3) namely (i) ideal alignment, (ii) two-way alignment, (iii) alignment with performance gap, and (iv) alignment with opportunity gap.
+These four types of the alignments are explained below.